jchanolm/data-pipelines/README.md

 `give me every wallet that voted to approve funding for multiple (passing) STIP grant proprosals`

-### Next steps
+## Todos

-1. Publish dashboard to make the graph more accessible
+**1. Publish dashboard to make the graph more accessible**

-2. Build pipelines to programatically expand and enrich the graph
+**2. Build pipelines to programatically expand and enrich the graph**
 - Ingest all Arbitrum Foundation forum/Discourse posts
 - Ingest all Tally proprosals/votes
 - Ingest all contributors to grantee Githubs
+- Ingest all Arbitrum delegation data
 - Ingest Gitcoin grants funded by wallets that have voted on grant-related Arbitrum Snapshot proprosals
 - Extract entities/links/etc from documents to identify grantee affiliates